udude17/MCW-ECR/Hands-on lab/Before the HOL - Enterprise-ready cloud.md

 ## Requirements

--   Local machine or a virtual machine configured with:
-    -   Visual Studio 2015 or 2017 Community Edition or VS Code.
 - Full global admin access to the Azure AD tenant associated with your Azure subscription.

+> **Note**: In this lab, [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) is used for executing commands using the Azure CLI and Azure PowerShell.
+Both the Azure CLI and Azure PowerShell can be installed locally if needed.

 ## Before the hands-on lab